-- (A) Each PK-3 ECE Specialist Instruction Credential Intern program must include a minimum 120-clock hour (or the semester or quarter unit equivalent) preservice component which includes foundational content in the following: - 1.
-California's state adopted student standards and curriculum frameworks for core curriculum areas in preschool and grades K-3. - 2.
-General pedagogical strategies for PK-3 children, including classroom management and planning. - 3.
-Subject specific pedagogy, as appropriate to content areas for children in PK-3 settings. - 4.
-Effective developmentally appropriate strategies in literacy and mathematics development for children in grades PK-3. - 5.
-Instruction in English Language Development for multilingual and English learner students. - 6.
-The California Preschool Learning Foundations and Frameworks.
+Each PK-3 ECE Specialist Instruction credential Intern program must include a minimum 120-clock hour (or the semester or quarter unit equivalent) preservice component which includes foundational content in the following:

+- State adopted student content standards and frameworks for early childhood education grades PK-3 (i.e., with California's K-3 Student Content Standards and Frameworks and the Preschool Learning Foundations and Curriculum Framework in the core curriculum areas for grades PK-3). - General pedagogical strategies for PK-3 children, including classroom management and planning. - Subject-specific pedagogy, as appropriate to content areas for children in PK-3 settings. - Effective developmentally appropriate strategies in literacy and mathematics development for children in grades PK-3. - Instruction in English Language Development for multilingual and English learner students.